What We Have Found

 Resources are allocated to pet projects and personal domains, not to the greatest need.
 The CEO's flagship programme — led by Chief Data Officer Rebecca Cook, who has spent approximately 19 years entirely within NWIS and DHCW — consumed tens of millions and dozens of data professionals while critical national systems starved for funding and attention.

-DHCW's workforce grew by 25% between 2021 and 2023 — from approximately 960 to 1,200 staff — against an NHS Wales average workforce growth of 2.7%.
-When asked whether this expansion was matched by increased patient benefit, the CEO responded: "It would be lovely to sit here and be able to demonstrate the value."
+DHCW's workforce grew by 78% in four years — from 675 at its predecessor in 2019 to approximately 1,200 by 2023 — roughly thirty times the NHS Wales average of 2.7%.
+The Senedd's joint committee flagged in July 2023 that it was "not clear to us which skills or departments within DHCW have been prioritised in the staffing increases."
+Growth continued regardless.
+When asked in January 2026 whether this expansion was matched by increased patient benefit, the CEO responded: "It would be lovely to sit here and be able to demonstrate the value."
 Future tense.
 She cannot point to results.
 Only a promise that results will come.

 The organisation is run not for the benefit of those it serves, but for the benefit of those who run it.